The story of what happened during the Russian Revolution also known as the 1917 ‘Workers Revolution’ starts with the Bolshevik Revolution.

-The 1917 ‘Workers Revolution’ was plagued by uncertainty from the start, and required 3 years of brutal Civil War to consolidate and defeat the remnants of the Czarist Regime under Czar Nicholas II.
+Uncertainty plagued the Russian Revolution from the start and the Russian Revolution required 3 years of brutal Civil War to defeat the remnants of the Czarist Regime under Czar Nicholas II.

-Maintaining the Soviet Union Unified and establishing its new independent identity as a legitimate State appears to have been one of the main challenges faced by Lenin and the Progenitors of the early Soviet State.
+Following the success of the Russian Revolution, maintaining the Soviet Union unified and establishing its new independent identity as a legitimate State appears to have been one of the main challenges faced by Lenin and the Progenitors of the early Soviet State.

 Civil Wars and repression campaigns against rebellious Republics like the Ukraine with their own Ethnic identity characterized Lenin’s rule and the early Soviet State.